 Related posts on BroadBlogs

 Sex: Who Gets Screwed?

 Words: Sticks and Stones?
 Or Shaping How We See Ourselves?

-Posted on December 31, 2012, in feminism, gender, objectification, psychology, sex, sexism, women and tagged feminism, gender, objectification, Sapir Whorf Hypothesis, sex, sexism, women, words.
+Posted on December 31, 2012, in feminism, gender, objectification, psychology, sex and sexuality, sexism, women and tagged feminism, gender, objectification, Sapir Whorf Hypothesis, sex and sexuality, sexism, women, words.
 Bookmark the permalink.
 21 Comments.